 The amount of lightening possible in different hair colouring techniques and formulas.

 Test usually given in the crux of the elbow or behind the ear to test for sensitivity or allergies.

 Hair colour mixed with a developer/activator that contains an oxidizing agent that changes the hair structure to deposit colour permanently within the hair.

 Melanin protein bonds found in the cortex (the middle layer of the hair) which give hair its colour.

 Also known as colour-resistant hair, this refers to grey hair that resists colour absorption.

 The new outgrowth of hair from the scalp, noticeable when colouring hair or if colouring gray hair.

-Hair color that does not require a developer/activator and only partially penetrates the cuticle and is gradually washed out after each shampoo.
+Hair color that does not require a developer/activator and only partially penetrates the cuticle washes out after each shampoo.

 Single-process Hair Colour: